faiface/glhf/README.md

 ## Motivation

 OpenGL is verbose, it's usage patterns are repetitive and it's manual memory management doesn't fit Go's design.
-When developing a game development library, it's usually desirable to create some higher-level abstractions around OpenGL.
+When making a game development library, it's usually desirable to create some higher-level abstractions around OpenGL.
 This library is a take on that.